singletongue/aio2-soseki-baseline/README.md

-# Sōseki
+# AIO2 BPR Baseline

-Sōseki is an implementation of an end-to-end question answering (QA) system.

-Currently, Sōseki makes use of [Binary Passage Retriever (BPR)](https://github.com/studio-ousia/bpr), an efficient passages retrieval model for a large collection of documents.
+This is a question answering (QA) system based on [studio-ousia/soseki](https://github.com/studio-ousia/soseki), which utilizes [Binary Passage Retriever (BPR)](https://github.com/studio-ousia/bpr), an efficient passages retrieval model for a large collection of documents.

-BPR was originally developed to achieve high computational efficiency of the QA system submitted to the [Systems under 6GB track](https://ai.google.com/research/NaturalQuestions/efficientqa) in the [NeurIPS 2020 EfficientQA competition](https://efficientqa.github.io/).
+This work is provided as one of the baseline systems for [AIO2 competition](https://sites.google.com/view/project-aio/competition2).

 ## Installation